rapiddweller/rapiddweller-benerator-ce/doc/environment_files.md

 it is recommended to put it in a folder named 'conf' inside the project folder (example location `myproject/conf/dev.env.properties`).

-For private system and password configurations, you can put an environment files into the folder `rapiddweller` under your user home directory (example location `~/rapiddweller/dev.env.properties` on a macos/Unix system or `C:\Users\<your_user_name/rapiddweller/dev.env.properties>` on a Windows system).
+For private system and password configurations, you can put an environment file into the folder `rapiddweller` under your user home directory (example location `~/rapiddweller/dev.env.properties` on a macos/Unix system or `C:\Users\<your_user_name/rapiddweller/dev.env.properties>` on a Windows system).